aaronshaf/dynamodb-admin/README.md

 Options:
  - --open / -o - opens server URL in a default browser on start
  - --port PORT / -p PORT -  Port to run on (default: 8001)
+ - --host HOST / -h HOST -  Host to run on (default: localhost)

-You can also specify port to run on by setting environment variable `PORT` to given number.
+You can specify host & port to run on by setting environment variables `HOST` and `PORT` respectively.
 This will override value specified on the command line.
-This is legacy way to specify PORT.
+This is legacy way to specify the HOST & PORT.

 If you use a local dynamodb that cares about credentials, you can configure them by using the following environment variables `AWS_REGION` `AWS_ACCESS_KEY_ID` `AWS_SECRET_ACCESS_KEY`